yashgugale/OpenGL-Assignments/Readme.md

 3. 3D shapes using log file (to log errors)

 More assignments will be added upon completion.
-Screen shots and exe's of assignments(excepts for a few one's)
+Screen shots and exe's of assignments(excepts for a few one's).
+Run the exe to view output of each assignment/project.
+(Note: Some assignments operate on keypress.
+So check the source code for more information)